British Rail Class 350: West Midlands Trains

 All of London Midland's 77 Class 350s were inherited by West Midlands Trains on 9 December 2017.
-WMT operate all of the units primarily under its London Northwestern Railway brand, however some units also run routes under the West Midlands Railway brand at times.
+WMT operate all of the units primarily under its London Northwestern Railway brand, however some units also run routes under the West Midlands Railway brand on the Chase Line.
 A further 10 were transferred from TransPennine Express in 2019–20.

 The fleet is based at the purpose-built Kings Heath depot at Kingsthorpe, which opened in June 2006.
 In May 2021, they took over services on the Abbey line from Class 319s.

+The first Class 350/2s were sent off lease in October 2024.

 Former operations

 Central Trains / Silverlink

 Central Trains and Silverlink shared the 30 Class 350/1 units from 2005 to 2007.
 They were operated as a common user fleet in a neutral grey and blue livery.

-The first entered service in June 2005 with Central Trains.
+They first entered service in June 2005 with Central Trains.
 These operated on services between Birmingham and Northampton via Coventry, and all Birmingham - Liverpool services, replacing s.
 Later on, the units also took over some peak services between Birmingham and Walsall.

 Silverlink began operating the fleet in June 2005 between London Euston, Milton Keynes Central and Northampton.

 The Central Trains and Silverlink franchises expired in November 2007.